Time: 1 hr

 Yields: 500 g soap

-Freestyle pouring and swirling can create some very pretty effects in soap.
+Freestyle pouring and drop swirling can create some very pretty effects in soap.
 I like how the colours pop in this soap and how it showcases the contrasts between the different green micas I’m using.

 The micas I’m using for this soap are Shimmer Green, Designer Green and Green Fruit, which are all available from Pure Nature.
 The fragrance I’m using is Sunny Herb Garden from Brambleberry, which I brought over from a trip to the USA last year.